conjurinc/apidocs/src/variable.create.md

 ### Create a new variable [PUT]

-This is a 'secret' in Conjur and can be any value.

 A variable can be created with or without an initial value.
 If you don't give the variable an `id` one will be randomly generated.